 The Sumatra chicken breed was initially rooted in the Sumatra Island of Indonesia.
 This chicken now serves as a decorative chicken breed, and growers primarily raise them for show and exhibition grounds.

 Today, the seasonal element of the Sumatra chicken is still a feature of the breed.
-Additionally, breeders should anticipate fertility and aloofness showing up late during the spring.

-The breed is most likely the outcome of a mix between untamed Ayam Kampong chickens and species of wild chicken.
+The breed is most likely the outcome of a mix between untamed Ayam Kampong chickens and species of wild chickens.
 The Sumatra chicken was first introduced to the United States and Europe in 1847 to intend cockfighting games.

 Sumatra chickens are a stunning breed with stunning feathers and coloring.
-It is a unique chicken that resembles less like farm poultry than other fowl.
+It is a unique chicken that resembles less farm poultry than other fowl.
 Its character is more akin to that of a wild game fowl than it is to domestic poultry.
 Sumatra chickens have such a tiny pea comb with bright red color and have tiny earlobes and wattles.

 Their toes up to the legs are entirely black, but their skin is yellowish.
 The roosters have noticeable glossy emerald black feathers and elegant bearings.
 Yet, some color variants are also available now in a variety of hues.